 Congratulations!
 Your special someone popped the question, you’ve decided on having a destination wedding in Barcelona…and now it’s time to pick a wedding venue!
 Are you dreaming of a Castle, a rooftop terrace or perhaps a rustic location in the countryside?
 Regardless of whether you are looking to have a hip, urban wedding or a romantic ceremony with sea views, there are various things to consider before making a down payment for your wedding venue.
-Read on for our top 6 tips to consider when choosing a wedding venue:
+Read on for our top 6 tips to choosing a wedding venue:

 The maximum capacity of the venue